sajid-Electromech/Ec2-Nodejs-Application/README.md

-# Installation Basic Nodejs application on EC2
+# Installation of Basic Nodejs application on EC2
 Simple node.js app that servers "Welcome to Linux-Cloud Workshop"

 Great for testing simple deployments on Cloud